Ada Support

 Bottom line: Resolution-based pricing is inconsistent.
 Conversation-based pricing is standardized.

-2. ability to validate charges
+2. Ability to validate charges

 If you’re paying per resolution, you need confidence that a real resolution happened.
 That often means auditing transcripts, setting up manual reviews, or reconciling data across systems.
 It’s time-consuming, and the stakes are high if you find inaccuracies.